HackerN64/F3DEX3/README.md

   implementation loses no normals precision, but loses 3 bits of each color channel.)
-- New geometry mode bit enables ambient/directional occlusion for opaque materials.
+- New geometry mode bit enables ambient/directional occlusion for opaque materials (vertex alpha multiplies light intensity).
 Separate factors for how much this affects ambient light and how much it affects all directional lights.
-Point lights fully illuminate the geometry.
+Point lights are never affected by ambient occlusion.
 - New geometry mode bit moves light intensity to shade alpha (then shade color = vertex color).
 Useful for cel shading (with alpha compare), bump mapping, or unusual CC effects (e.g. vertex color multiplies texture, lighting applied